IlianPihlajamaa/ModeCouplingTheory.jl/docs/src/Kernels.md

 ### Example 2

-For a slightly more complex example, let's define the tagged-particle mode-coupling theory memory kernel.
+For a slightly more complex example, let's define the tagged-particle mode-coupling theory memory kernel (say we forgot that it is also a built-in kernel).
 The equation is given by:

 $$\ddot{F}_s(k,t) + \frac{k^2 k_BT}{m} F_s(k,t) + \int_0^t d\tau K(k, t-\tau)\dot{F}_s(k, \tau)=0,$$